-Side effects vary between people, and interactions between chemotherapy medications and other drugs may make them worse.
+The type and severity of side effects vary among individuals, and interactions between chemotherapy medications and other drugs or supplements may make them worse.

-Many people prefer oral chemotherapy to intravenous chemotherapy because it involves less frequent trips to the hospital or clinic.
-Oral chemotherapy allows a person to undergo treatment in the comfort of their own home.
+Many people prefer oral chemotherapy to IV chemotherapy because it involves fewer trips to a hospital or clinic.
+Instead, people can undergo treatment in the comfort of their own home.

 - fewer child care issues